 The growth of e-commerce sellers, discount offers and risk-free discoveries of sizes and style shopping journeys are increasing the return rate in the clothing industry.
 Traditionally, e-commerce business owners see returns as a big issue and implement actions that make it harder to return without affecting conversion rates and sale performance.
 Nudie Jeans has a significant economic interest in keeping our return rates low.
 However, we want to take responsibility for products that fail to meet our customers' needs by offering the smoothest return process possible.
 Still, being customer-friendly does not mean we must offer free returns.
 We can achieve customer satisfaction and profitability by creatively and efficiently handling returns.
-Returns are a natural part of the experience between consumers and brands and managing them well is crucial to maintaining healthy and long-lasting customer relationships.
+Returns are a natural part of the experience between customers and brands and managing them well is crucial to maintaining healthy and long-lasting customer relationships.

-In 2022, we extended our network of omnichannel hubs globally.
+In 2023, we continued the extension of our omni-channel network globally.
 Our local Repair Shops serve as small warehouses where they pack, ship and handle e-commerce orders and returns.
 This enhances the entire e-commerce experience and return-management process by decreasing the shipping time, CO2e emissions, pick & pack costs and return rates.
 The customer is more likely to switch to a different size or product when making an in-store order.
-Since 2021, we have had a fit guide with the option of dragging and comparing all our bottoms, and in spring 2022, we went live with a similar measurement tool for tops with product reviews visible directly on the product page.
+Since 2021, we have had a fit guide with the option of dragging and comparing all our bottoms, and since spring 2022, we have a similar measurement tool for tops with product reviews visible directly on the product page.